based-jace/concurrency-parallelism-and-asyncio/blog.md

 # Concurrency, Parallelism, and asyncio

 ## Intro and Overview
-*What is concurrency and parallelism, and how do they apply to Python?*
+*What are concurrency and parallelism, and how do they apply to Python?*

 There are many reasons your applications can be slow.
 Sometimes this is due to poor algorithmic design or the wrong choice of data structure.
 Sometimes, however, it's due to forces outside of our control, such as hardware constraints or the quirks of networking.
 That's where concurrency and parallelism fit in.
-They allow your programs to do multiple things at once, either at the same time, or by wasting the least possible time waiting on busy tasks.
+They allow your programs to do multiple things at once, either at the same time or by wasting the least possible time waiting on busy tasks.

 Whether you're dealing with external web resources, reading from and writing to multiple files, or need to use a calculation-intensive function multiple times with different parameters, this post should help you maximize the efficiency and speed of your code.

-First we'll delve into what concurrency and parallelism actually are and how they fit into the realm of Python using standard libraries such as threading, multiprocessing, and asyncio.
-The last portion of the post will compare Python's implementation of these concepts with how other languages have implemented them.
+First, we'll delve into what concurrency and parallelism are and how they fit into the realm of Python using standard libraries such as threading, multiprocessing, and asyncio.
+The last portion of this post will compare Python's implementation of `async`/`awai` with how other languages have implemented them.

-*This post assumes you already know how to work with http requests*
+*This post assumes you already know how to work with HTTP requests*

 You can find all the code examples from this post in the [concurrency-parallelism-and-asyncio](https://github.com/based-jace/concurrency-parallelism-and-asyncio) repo on GitHub.